filloax/Parallel-Sumo/README.md

 - Optional: add msys64/usr/bin folder to PATH
 - Run `make -f Makefile_win` command either in Powershell with msys folders in path, or from the msys2 terminal.
 Make sure you're running it in the project's folder!
 </details>

-### Other notes

-Uses [nlohmann json](https://github.com/nlohmann/json), which is not the most optimized but is robust, as it's used only in passing data when initializing a partition.

 ---